sodle/TA-DataSnake/README.md

 format = <format in which to ingest rows - "json" or "dbx">
 interval = <how often in seconds to check for new rows (omit to only ingest once)
 ```

+## Acknowledgements
+ * The [Splunk SDK for Python](https://github.com/splunk/splunk-sdk-python) is bundled within this application.